* Translated by AI

 *This content was translated by AI.

-Noh Si-hwan (left) and Son Ah-seop from Hanwha days. /Photo = Hanwha Eagles
+Noh Si-hwan (left) and Son Ah-seop during their Hanwha days. /Photo=Hanwha Eagles

-Noh Si-hwan (left) and Son Ah-seop from Hanwha days. /Photo = Hanwha Eagles
+Noh Si-hwan (left) and Son Ah-seop during their Hanwha days. /Photo=Hanwha Eagles

-Son Ah-seop (38), who moved to the Doosan Bears, expressed his concern and sincere support for Noh Si-hwan (26), who was a junior member of the team when he was with the Hanwha Eagles.
+Son Ah-seop (38), who has moved to the Doosan Bears, conveyed sincere concern and heartfelt support for his former junior teammate Noh Si-hwan (26) from their Hanwha Eagles days.

-Son Ah-seop met with reporters ahead of the match against SSG Landers at SSG Landers Field in Incheon on the 14th, the first day of the trade, and expressed his feelings and determination in his new uniform.
+On the first day of the trade, the 14th, Son Ah-seop met with reporters ahead of the game against the SSG Landers at Incheon SSG Landers Field to share his thoughts and determination in his new uniform.

-Son Ah-seop (left) and Noh Si-hwan are watching the game. /Photo =OSEN
+Son Ah-seop (left) and Noh Si-hwan watching the game. /Photo=OSEN

-Son Ah-seop (left) and Noh Si-hwan are watching the game. /Photo =OSEN
+Son Ah-seop (left) and Noh Si-hwan watching the game. /Photo=OSEN

-Son Ah-seop was excluded from the first-team entry on the 30th of last month, and Noh Si-hwan was also canceled on the 13th.
-If there was no trade, the two could meet in Seosan, Chungcheongnam-do, where the Hanwha Futures team is located.
+Son Ah-seop was excluded from the first-division roster on the 30th of last month, and Noh Si-hwan was also removed from the first-division roster on the 13th.
+If not for the trade, the two could have met in Seosan, Chungcheongnam-do, where the Hanwha Futures team is located.

-Noh Si-hwan has been suffering from severe batting slump early this season.
-Son Ah-seop said, "Si-hwan is a very bright friend and a ridiculously positive friend.
-But when I talk on the phone these days, I'm a little discouraged," he said, adding, "So I told him, 'It's not like you.'
-When you play baseball, of course, everyone has a hard time.
-I'm also going through that time, but I'm not worried because Si-hwan is the best third baseman in Korea," he said.
+Noh Si-hwan has been experiencing severe batting slumps at the beginning of this season.
+Son Ah-seop said, "Si-hwan is a very bright friend, an incredibly positive person.
+But when we talk these days, he seems a bit down."
+While expressing sympathy, he added, "So I told him, 'That's not like you.'
+When playing baseball, tough times inevitably come to everyone.
+I am going through such a time myself, but I am not worried about Si-hwan because he is Korea's best third baseman," offering his support.

-Doosan Bears' Son Ah-seop hits a home run in the fourth inning against Incheon SSG on the 14th, the first day of the trade. /Photo =OSEN
+Doosan's Son Ah-seop hits a home run in the 4th inning and rounds the bases during the SSG game on the 14th, the first day of the trade. /Photo=OSEN

-Doosan Bears' Son Ah-seop hits a home run in the fourth inning against Incheon SSG on the 14th, the first day of the trade. /Photo =OSEN
+Doosan's Son Ah-seop hits a home run in the 4th inning and rounds the bases during the SSG game on the 14th, the first day of the trade. /Photo=OSEN

 <© STARNEWS.
 All rights reserved.
 No reproduction or redistribution allowed.>